How to Recover After a Marathon? Pro Tips!

 Hydration is key.
 At first, you’ll want to drink a whole sea to calm your thirst, but be careful.
 Don’t drink too much too fast.
 Take little sips a few minutes apart, so your body has time to take it all in.

-We recommend to drink water or sports drink charged with electrolytes to give back the sodium to your body, lost from sweat,
+We recommend drinking water or sports drinks charged with electrolytes to give back the sodium to your body, lost from sweat,

 And last, CHANGE YOUR CLOTHES!